-By conducting the survey, we will be able to study:
+By conducting the survey, we were able to study:

-Participation in this study is voluntary; all students, staff, and faculty over the age of 17 are free to decide not to participate in this study or to withdraw at any time without adversely affecting their relationship with the investigators or IUP.
-Your decision will not result in any loss of benefits to which you are otherwise entitled.
+Participation in the LibQUAL+ study was voluntary; all students, staff, and faculty over the age of 17 were free to decide not to participate in this study or to withdraw at any time without adversely affecting their relationship with the investigators

-If you choose to participate, all information will be held in strict confidence and will have no bearing on your academic standing or services you receive from the university.
-Your response will be considered only in combination with those from other participants.
-The information obtained in the study may be published in library journals or presented at library meetings, but your identity will be kept strictly confidential.
+or IUP.
+Responses were considered only in combination with those from other participants.
+The information obtained in the study may be published in library journals or presented at library meetings, but respondent identities are kept strictly confidential.

 As part of IUP’s work to limit the spread of COVID-19, all physical facilities of the IUP Libraries are closed at this time.
 Information about virtual library services and student access to computers is available at IUP Libraries During Coronavirus.